-Keep reading to learn more about how these infesting pests can impact your home and how we can help eliminate them, no matter the species.
+Keep reading to learn more about how these infesting pests can impact your home and how our team at Natura Pest Controlwe can help eliminate them, no matter the species.

 Rat vs. Mouse: The Lowdown

-Before we delve into the significant distinctions between rats and mice, it’s essential to recognize the shared traits that define these rodents.
+Before we delve into the significant distinctions between rats and mice, let’s it’s essential to recognize the shared traits that define these rodents share.

 Understanding the Differences Between a Rat vs. a Mouse